AaronTunney/PyKitMoney/README.md

 > [!NOTE]
 > This is very much a _it works for me_ kind of hobby project.
 You will need a moderate amount of technical knowledge to problem solve any issues that arise.

+This project was partially inspired by this [cool weather display](https://blog.polarizedions.net/posts/2020-11-25-make-a-weather-display/).
+Many thanks to [PolarizedIons](https://github.com/PolarizedIons) for giving me the motivation that I needed.

 ## Shopping List

 What you need:

 1. A [Raspberry Pi Zero WH](https://thepihut.com/products/raspberry-pi-zero-wh-with-pre-soldered-header) (a Raspberry Pi Zero 2 will also work but you'll need the version with the header attached).
 This project isn't going to tax even a Pi Zero so you can save a couple of quid by going for the orignal model.
 1. An [e-paper screen](https://thepihut.com/products/2-13-e-paper-hat-for-raspberry-pi-250-x-122).
 I went for the Waveshare 2.13" E-Paper HAT+ as it attaches straight to the Raspberry Pi Zero's header and has several compatible cases available for it.
+If you're feeling fancy, colour displays are also available in this size and resolution.
 1. A [case](https://thepihut.com/products/pi-zero-case-for-waveshare-2-13-eink-display).
 There's also an option for [a case with the e-paper display already built in](https://thepihut.com/products/2-13-touchscreen-e-paper-display-case-for-raspberry-pi-zero).
 Both work well so it depends on what aesthetic you're going for or what's in stock.
 1. A [Raspberry Pi Zero power supply](https://thepihut.com/products/raspberry-pi-zero-uk-power-supply).
 Which one you go for is going to depend on your country and which Pi Zero you chose.
 1. A microSD card (I went with a Sandisk 32GB card - don't worry about getting the one with Pi OS pre-installed as we don't want the default version of Pi OS).